EUMETNET/eurodeo.github.io/_pages/projectactivities.markdown

 ## User engagement and communications

-The engagement with both the data provider community and the user community is crucial for the success of the project. (to be continued)
+The engagement with both the data provider community and the user community is crucial for the success of the project.

+This activity supports the other project activities on their communications with both the providers and the users, with appropriate communications channels being used for each group.
+The activity ensures that the developed project components are usable by developing onboarding processes, guidance and user material and carrying out testing of the components by projects partners.

+The activity engages with end users through the Project External Advisory Board, a user group, user surveys, and seminars.
+On the other hand, the activity improves public administrations’ knowledge of HVD regulation and its impact, share best practices and tools to facilitate sharing of HVDs, and to foster uptake and use of HVDs.